City Relocation Overview

 Cost of Living8/10

-Compared with many major U.S. markets, this city is relatively affordable, median gross rent is about $1,264, median home value is about $296,100, with enough population scale to support a broader local economy.
+Compared with many major U.S. markets, this city is relatively affordable, median gross rent is about $1,264, median home value is about $296,100, and the local economy may feel narrower than in larger metros.
 See cheaper cities in TX.

 Climate7/10